 - A prohibition as of 12 April 2022 on listing or providing services on trading venues registered or recognised in the EU for the transferable securities of any entity established in Russia with over 50% public ownership. - In its Frequently Asked Questions issued on 23 March 2022, the European Commission clarifies that trading venues can no longer list and provide services in relation to transferable securities of any legal person, entity or body established in Russia and with over 50% of public ownership as of 12 April 2022, irrespective of their date of issuance.
-Furthermore, the European Commission states, inter alia, that the prohibition "does not require EU benchmark administrators to withdraw or exclude securities from their indices", but that, nonetheless, "product manufacturers making available products tracking such benchmarks will be subject to restrictions on the underlying securities which are themselves subject to sanctions", so that "benchmark administrators should adapt their benchmark compositions accordingly".

-- A prohibition on EU central securities depositories providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex of Regulation (EU) No 909/2014) for transferable securities issued after 12 April 2022 to any Russian national or natural person residing in Russia or any entity established in Russia.
+Furthermore, the European Commission states, inter alia, that the prohibition "does not require EU benchmark administrators to withdraw or exclude securities from their indices", but that, nonetheless, "product manufacturers making available products tracking such benchmarks will be subject to restrictions on the underlying securities which are themselves subject to sanctions", so that "benchmark administrators should adapt their benchmark compositions accordingly". - A prohibition on EU central securities depositories providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex of Regulation (EU) No 909/2014) for transferable securities issued after 12 April 2022 to any Russian national or natural person residing in Russia or any entity established in Russia.
 The prohibition does not apply to nationals of a Member State or natural persons having a temporary or permanent residence permit in a Member State.
 We interpret this provision as currently drafted to mean that services listed in the Annex of Regulation 909/2014 cannot be provided to Russian nationals or entities in respect of securities issued after 12 April 2022. - A prohibition on selling euro denominated transferable securities issued after 12 April 2022 or units in collective investment undertakings providing exposure to such securities, to any Russian national or natural person residing in Russia or any entity established in Russia.
-The prohibition does not apply to nationals of a Member State or natural persons having a temporary or permanent residence permit in a Member State. - In its Frequently Asked Questions, the European Commission states that this prohibition does not apply in principal to an entity established in the EU owned by Russian citizens but registered in a country other than Russia.
-However, in this context the European Commission explicitly states that the prohibition "should be read in conjunction with Article 12 which prohibits EU operators from knowingly and intentionally circumventing the measures in the Regulation". - In addition, Regulation (EU) 2022/345 imposes a prohibition on selling, supplying, transferring or exporting euro denominated banknotes to Russia or to any natural or legal person, entity or body in Russia, including the Russian government and the Russian Central Bank, or for use in Russia.
-Exceptions apply under certain limited circumstances, such as where such sale, supply etc. is necessary for the personal use of natural persons travelling to Russia or members of their immediate families travelling with them. - In its Frequently Asked Questions, the European Commission clarifies that the prohibition only applies to physical banknotes, but not to transfers via bank accounts.
-Furthermore, the European Commission states, inter alia, that the exception allowing the supply of EUR banknotes for personal use of natural persons travelling to Russia or members of their immediate families travelling to them, "should be interpreted in narrow terms" and that for the consideration of the term "personal use" the determining factor is the "non-commercial nature".
-According to the European Commission, in cases where Russian companies are closing down and returning to Russia with cash belonging to the company and as regards employees of such companies "there is no reason to allow Russians to repatriate their savings in Russia".
+The prohibition does not apply to nationals of a Member State or natural persons having a temporary or permanent residence permit in a Member State.

+In its Frequently Asked Questions, the European Commission states that this prohibition does not apply in principal to an entity established in the EU owned by Russian citizens but registered in a country other than Russia.
+However, in this context the European Commission explicitly states that the prohibition "should be read in conjunction with Article 12 which prohibits EU operators from knowingly and intentionally circumventing the measures in the Regulation".

+In addition, Regulation (EU) 2022/345 imposes a prohibition on selling, supplying, transferring or exporting euro denominated banknotes to Russia or to any natural or legal person, entity or body in Russia, including the Russian government and the Russian Central Bank, or for use in Russia.
+Exceptions apply under certain limited circumstances, such as where such sale, supply etc. is necessary for the personal use of natural persons travelling to Russia or members of their immediate families travelling with them.

+In its Frequently Asked Questions, the European Commission clarifies that the prohibition only applies to physical banknotes, but not to transfers via bank accounts.